 Brian Hill is an award-winning director of both drama and documentary.
 His films have been shown by all major UK broadcasters and in many other countries around the world.
 He has been nominated eight times for BAFTA awards and won three of them.
 For the last twenty-three years he has been managing director of Century Films, one of the UK’s leading independent production companies.
 Niamh Kennedy has been involved in the development and production of feature documentaries, TV documentaries, scripted feature films and TV dramas in the UK and Ireland.
 She has produced and directed award-winning short films and is now directing long-form documentary projects.
 Tickets

-An Engineer Imagines: Guests to be added.
+An Engineer Imagines: Marcus Robinson.

 A Woman Captured: Bernadett Tuza-Ritter

 Bernadett Tuza-Ritter is a Hungarian independent film director and editor specializing in creative documentaries and fiction.
 She studied directing and editing at the University of Theatre and Film Arts Budapest.
 In 2013 she worked as a director in the project called Cinetrain – Russian Winter which won the audience award at Vision du Reel documentary festival.
 Member of HSE and Hungarian Film Academy, A Woman Captured is her first feature length documentary.
 Tickets